Alcohol can interact with many types of medications, but how does it interact with Dramamine?

 If someone overdoses on Dramamine and alcohol, a health care professional should be contacted immediately.
 An overdose with Dramamine and alcohol is not to be taken lightly and can be fatal.

 If you think you might be an alcoholic, you are not alone.
 Help is available.
-Reach out to a representative of The Recovery Village today to learn more about alcohol rehab treatment options that could meet your needs.
+Reach out to a representative of The Recovery Village today to learn more about our alcohol detox or alcohol rehab treatment options that could meet your needs.

 Articles Related to Alcoholism